zkamranian/Video-Object-Segmentation/ReadMe.txt

 [5] X. Dong, J. Shen, L. Shao, M.-H. Yang, Interactive cosegmentation using global and local energy optimization, Image Processing, IEEE Transactions on 24 (2015) 3966{3977.

-For further information, please do not hesitate to contact zahra.kamranian@eng.ui.ac.ir
+For further information, please do not hesitate to contact zahra_kamranian@yahoo.com

 If you use this software for academic research, please cite the following publication: